qouteall/qouteall-blog/Cognitive-biases.md

 - In the COVID-19 pandemic, a developed country have higher overall fatality rate than a developing country.
 But in each age group, the developed country's fatality rate is lower.
 The developed country has a larger portion of old population.
 - After improving a product, the overall customer satisfaction score may decrease, because the product gets popular and attracted the customers that don't fit the product, even though the original customers' satisfaction score increases.
+- You post on internet something that 90% people like and 1% people hate.
+The people liking the post usually don't direct-message you.
+But the people hating it often have strong motivation to direct-message you.
+So your direct message may contain more haters than likers, even though most people like your post.

 **Base rate fallacy**: there are more vaccinated COVID-19 patients than un-vaccinated COVID-19 patients in hospital, but that doesn't mean vaccine is bad: